 If we receive an informational report, we will keep it on file and do not typically make contact with the student.
 If it is necessary to reach out a student based on an informational report, we will let you know before beginning outreach.

-Office of the Dean of Students staff meet with students when concerns are submitted.
+Student Advocacy & Support staff meet with students when concerns are submitted.
 These meetings are not punitive and are designed to provide a supportive environment in which to discuss the submitted concern, and to strategize ways to address the reported issues.
 Students and staff work collaboratively to develop an action plan and appropriate next steps.
 At times, follow up meetings are scheduled for accountability purposes or for troubleshooting.

 We may also follow up with you, the submitter, to let you know that we are working to address your concern or that is has been addressed.
 With a student's permission, we may share more about next steps.